What Are the Forms of Sjögren's Syndrome?

 While artificial tears are helpful, they often do not last long enough.
 Thicker preparations are available that last longer.
 These often are used at bedtime because they sometimes cause blurry vision.
-Eye drops containing cyclosporine (Restasis) or lifitegrast ophthalmic solution (Xiidra), treat inflammation in the glands around the eyes and may help to increase tear production.
-While Restasis is often used at bedtime because it sometimes causes blurry vision, Xiidra is used twice a day.
+Eye drops containing cyclosporine (Cequa, Restasis) or lifitegrast ophthalmic solution (Xiidra), treat inflammation in the glands around the eyes and may help to increase tear production.
+While Cequa or Restasis are often used at bedtime because they sometimes causes blurry vision, Xiidra is used twice a day.

 Punctal plugs.
 Tiny plugs can be placed in the tear duct by your eye doctor to keep more lubrication on your eyes.
-It usually takes a couple of minutes in the exam chair..
-Surgery to slow the disappearance of tears by sealing the tear ducts is another treatment option for more severe cases when artificial tears are not sufficient.
+It usually takes a couple of minutes in the exam chair.
+Surgery to slow the disappearance of tears by sealing the tear ducts with cautery is another treatment option for more severe cases when artificial tears are not sufficient.

 Medications.
 Drugs that tend to deplete body fluids should be avoided.
 Mild pain-relieving medications including acetaminophen (Tylenol), Aleve or Motrin can reduce muscle or joint pain.
 Two prescription drugs, Evoxac and Salagen, stimulate saliva production and may relieve the dry mouth symptoms.
 In some patients, the anti-rheumatic drug Plaquenil has been beneficial in decreasing pain and salivary gland swelling.